polkadot-developers/knowledgebase/current/learn-substrate/account-abstractions.md

 ## Account Keys

 A key pair can represent an account and control funds, like normal accounts that you would expect from other blockchains.
-In the context of Substrate's [Balances module](https://crates.parity.io/pallet_balances/index.html), these accounts must have a minimum amount (an "existential deposit") to exist in storage.
+In the context of Substrate [Balances module](https://crates.parity.io/pallet_balances/index.html), these accounts must have a minimum amount (an "existential deposit") to exist in storage.